The Mongol Invasion (trilogy): To the "Last Sea"

 During this discussion, Li Tong-po and the chronicler Haji Rakhim inform Batu Khan that the greatness of Alexander the Great (Iskander the Two-Horned) stemmed not only from conquest but also from mercy towards conquered peoples, whom the king "made his children."
 Batu Khan announces the founding of a new state—the Blue Horde.

-The fourth part unfolds from Haji Rakhim's perspective, continuing his "Travel Book."
-Batu Khan becomes concerned by the fierce independence of Novgorod the Great and orders the selection of the most intelligent prisoners to extract information.
-This task falls to Arapsha, who finds the beaver hunter Savva and the mighty Nikita the Tanner.
-They inform the Khan about Yaroslav II of Vladimir and his son Alexander Nevsky.
-Subotai-bagatur declares he will grant Alexander the rank of a tysiatskii ("thousandman"), and Batu appoints Arapsha as ambassador to Novgorod.
-Simultaneously, rafters arrive from Prince Alexander bearing gifts for the Tatar Khan and ransoms for prisoners.
+The fourth part of Haji Rakhim's "Travel Book" reveals Batu Khan's concern over Novgorod the Great's independence.
+He orders the selection of intelligent prisoners for information extraction, a task assigned to Arapsha.
+He encounters Savva, a beaver hunter, and Nikita the Tanner, who inform the Khan about Yaroslav II of Vladimir and his son, Alexander Nevsky.
+Subotai-bagatur offers to grant Alexander the title of tysiatskii ("thousandman"), while Batu appoints Arapsha as ambassador to Novgorod.
+Concurrently, rafters from Prince Alexander arrive with gifts for the Tatar Khan and ransoms for prisoners.

 Ambassador Gavrila Aleksich arranges a bear hunt (an ancient Russian royal pastime) for Yülduz-Khatun, for which he is rewarded by Zerbiet-Khanum, a Polovtsian dancer and spy.
 Skillfully avoiding humiliation (receiving old mares under luxurious saddles), Gavrila successfully redeems the captured Russians, sending them across the steppe in small groups.
 Though he declines leading the march on Kiev, Haji Rakhim quotes Batu telling Mahmud Yalvach, "Trust this man."
 Batu Khan releases Gavrila to Novgorod with Emir Arapsha.
 Gavrila's only concern is facing his wife Lyubava after his encounter with Zerbiet-Khanum, but he discovers that she was nearly abducted by the charming noyon Nogai Khan just before his return.
 At the last moment, Gavrila prevents her from taking her tonsure, despite threats from the hegumen.